-- Trigger digital output for □ seconds Select this option to turn on the external digital output device when a trigger is activated.
-Specify the length of the trigger interval in the text box. - Move to preset location Select this option, the Network Camera will move to the preset location when a trigger is activated.
-Please setup the preset locations first.
-Please refer to Preset Locations on page 79 for detailed information.
+- Trigger digital output for seconds Select this option to turn on the external digital output device when a trigger is activated.
+Specify the length of the trigger interval in the text box. - Backup media if the network is disconnected Select this option to backup media file on SD card if the network is disconnected.
+Please note that this function will only apply after you set up the network storage (NAS).
+For more information about how to set up network storage, please refer to page 107.

-To set an event with recorded video or snapshots, it is necessary to configure the server and media settings so that the Network Camera will know what action to take (such as which server to send the media files to) when a trigger is activated.
+To configure an event with video recording or snapshots, it is necessary to configure/provide servers and storage media settings so that the Network Camera will know where to send the media files to when a trigger is activated.